Deonna Purrazzo: NXT (2018–2020)

 In early April 2018 during the “WrestleMania Weekend”, WWE offered Purrazzo a contract backstage at a Shimmer Women Athletes show.
 Though Purrazzo was still under contract to Ring of Honor, she accepted and pulled out of her match at that summer's All In pay per view (a record-setting independent wrestling event produced by what would become AEW).
 Purrazzo's WWE signing was reported on May 31; that same week, WWE announced she would appear in the second Mae Young Classic.
 On August 22, Purrazzo fought Bianca Belair in a losing effort.
 During the Mae Young Classic, Purrazzo advanced to the tournament's quarterfinals, defeating Priscilla Kelly and Xia Li before losing to Io Shirai.
 On December 26, Purrazzo made her NXT UK debut, where she unsuccessfully challenged Rhea Ripley for the NXT UK Women's Championship, after the match, Ripley attacked Purrazzo until she was rescued by Toni Storm.
 The following week, Purrazzo fought Storm, where, Storm managed to defeat her.
 On December 16, 2019, Purrazzo appeared on Raw in a singles match against Asuka, where she was defeated.
 On the January 15, 2020 episode of NXT, Purrazzo attacked Shotzi Blackheart upon being eliminated from a battle royal by her, also turning heel.
 Purrazzo had an unsuccessful match with Blackheart on January 29.
 Purrazzo also fought Tegan Nox for the chance to qualify in a number one Contender's Ladder Match, but Nox defeated her.
 Purrazzo appeared on the April 6 episode of Raw in a squash match against the returning Nia Jax, where she was defeated.
-On April 15, WWE released Purrazzo and nearly two dozen other wrestlers and producers.
-During Purrazzo's 2-year WWE run, she had only 16 televised matches.
+On April 15, WWE released Purrazzo and nearly two dozen other wrestlers and producers, ending her six-year tenure the company.
+During Purrazzo's entire WWE run, she had only 16 televised matches.
 According to Purrazzo, WWE's creative team believed she was not yet ready for television.